Cybersecurity Incident: Your Questions

 Q. I have already submitted a complaint to the Ombudsman.
 Do I need to do anything?

-If you have already made a complaint to the Ombudsman, as noted above, there will be delays in relation to the processing of your case.
+If you have already made a complaint to the Ombudsman, as noted above, there will be delays in relation to the processing of your complaint.
 Please bear with us and a caseworker will be in touch with you directly.